kadena-io/pact-lang-api/README.md

 # Pact Javascript API
+The Pact Javascript API provides a symple, `fetch()`-style way of calling Pact commands on a Pact server in a typical ES7/await/async style.

 ## Pact.sendCommand(commandObj)
 Async function that sends a Pact command and returns any data returned by the Pact server, or throws an error on failure.